Mixability of Integral Losses: a Key to Efficient Online Aggregation of Functional and Probabilistic Forecasts: Forecasting of Probability Distributions

 Let $\mathcal{X}\subset \mathbb{R}^{D}$ be a compact subset and $\Gamma=\Omega$ is the space of all probability measures over Borel field of $\mathcal{X}$.
 For $\gamma,\omega\in\Gamma$ we consider \textbf{Energy-Based Distance}:

 It is absolutely non trivial to show that $\mathcal{E}$ is actually defines a metric on the space of probability distributions, see e.g. \cite{rizzo2016energy} for explanations.
 Formula \eqref{energy-based-distance} naturally admits unbiased estimates from empirical samples, which makes Energy-Based distance attractive for the usage in generative models, see \cite{bellemare2017cramer}.
-Also, in practice Energy-Based distance is used for statistical hypothesis testing, see \cite{rizzo2016energy}.

 Note that at the first glance Energy-based distance defines $\mathcal{L}^{1}$-like metric because it operates with distances in $\mathcal{X}\subset \mathbb{R}^{D}$ rather than their squares.
 Since $\mathcal{L}^{1}$-loss is not mixable (unlike squared loss $\mathcal{L}^{2}$), it is reasonable to expect that $\mathcal{E}$ is also not mixable (exp-concave).